-Bad distributor symptoms
+Bad distributor symptoms and causes

 An internal combustion engine generates power as the spark plug ignites the air/fuel mix in the chambers.
 However, there are some other components involved in the process of activating spark plugs, and these are ignition coils and the distributor.